 Geo-redundancy allows operators to have a backup service running between or among diverse geographic locations.
 If one location becomes inoperable for any reason, another location takes over.
 Geo-redundancy helps to protect video distributors from potential outages based on location-related issues.

-Bally Sports for example uses Harmonic’s VOS360 platform in geo-redundancy to maintain video service availability for its premium live sports content, regionalized with channel variants.
+Bally Sports for example uses Harmonic’s VOS360 media in geo-redundancy to maintain video service availability for its premium live sports content, regionalized with channel variants.

 Video distributors can also leverage a multi-cloud architecture to secure their video service continuity.
 Using multiple public or private clouds eliminates dependency upon a single cloud provider.